sandeepsa1/dsa/01 Graph Theory/28-other-graph-traversal-problems/README.md

 3. <b>Longest Path in a Matrix</b>: Given an m x n matrix of integers, find the length of the longest increasing path in the matrix.
 4. <b>The Maze</b>: Given a maze represented as a 2D grid, find the shortest path from the start to the destination.
 5. <b>Clone Graph</b>: Given a reference to a node in a connected undirected graph, return a deep copy (clone) of the graph.
+6. <b>Word Ladder</b>: Given two words (start and end) and a dictionary, find the length of the shortest transformation sequence from start to end.

 ### 1. Number of Islands